chhokara/spark-data-lake/README.md

 ![ETL Image](./etl-graph.png "ETL Image")

 # Challenges:
 One of the main challenges I faced was deploying the Spark process to AWS.
-The large size of the data meant that the spark cluster took longer than expected to process the data.
+The large size of the data meant that the spark cluster took longer than expected to process the data(more than 24hr).
 In order to work around this I used a subset of the data instead.

 # Potential Improvements:
 The data on user events can be processed in real-time using a technology such as Apache Kafka which is distributed, scaleable, and fault tolerant.
 This would also allow the analytics team to gain insights on their users in real-time.